teilomillet/jiki/docs/reference.md

    - Controls prompt generation through a `PromptBuilder`
    - Handles logging and tracing via a `TraceLogger`

 2. **Conversation Flow**:
    - Constructs initial system prompts with tool/resource information
    - Processes user inputs within an ongoing conversation
    - Streams tokens from the LLM, watching for tool call blocks
    - Intercepts tool calls, validates them, and executes via the MCP client
-   - Injects tool results back into the context
+   - Injects results back into the context
    - Manages token budgets through context trimming

 3. **State Management**:
    - Maintains conversation history in LiteLLM/OpenAI format
    - Supports conversation snapshotting and resuming
    - Tracks tool calls and traces for the current conversation turn

 4. **Key Methods**:
    - `process()`: Handle a single query and return a string result